mezonai/mezon-mcp/README.md

 - Node.js 16.x or higher
 - A Mezon bot token
-- The bot must be invited to your server with proper permissions:
+- The bot must be invited to your clan with proper permissions:
   - Read Messages/View Channels
   - Send Messages
   - Read Message History